klum-dsl/klum-ast/README.md

 keyed members to a list and to a map is identical (obviously, only keyed objects can be added to a map).

 Additionally, a special reuse method is created, which takes an existing object and adds it to the structure.

+As with simple objects, the inner closures return the existing object for reuse

 ```groovy
 @DSLConfig